wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 sqlite database, but this post is already too long.
 These are interesting things to try if you want to learn more.

-In the next post, we\'ll add tests to the app using pytest.
+In the next post, we'll add tests to the app using pytest.